selego/style-guide/README.md

 ### Why It's Important to Converge to the Same Tech
 - **Consistency:** Code should look like it was written by a single person.
 - **Quality:** It's better to be consistently BAD than non-consistently GOOD.
-- **Guidelines:** The whitepaper is OUR style guide.
-We should FOLLOW it.
-Simple as that.
 - **Adaptation:** If you disagree with something in the whitepaper, write a message in [#whitepaper](https://slack.com/app_redirect?channel=C06Q7TFKTV0) channel in slack.

 ### Audience